Mobile first — or how to make it in the mobile world

-The delivered pages are developed with Mobile First in mind, i.e. optimised for a 3G data connection.
+- The delivered pages are developed with mobile first in mind, which means they’re optimized for a 3G data connection

-In principle, it’s also not rocket science to do well in the Google Mobile First Index (see the list on the right with Google’s official tips).
+In principle, it’s also not rocket science to do well in the Google mobile first index (see the list on the right with Google’s official tips).
 Nevertheless, some basic craftsmanship must be respected.
-And when it comes to creating and labelling content, the mobile version of the website should not be neglected.
+And when it comes to creating and labeling content, the mobile version of the website should not be neglected.

 Ultimately, as always, it’s about creating a good website — only now for smartphones!

-Also Responsive Webdesign is an old hat.
-Nevertheless, the topic is by no means exhausted: Web pages should automatically adapt their appearance and behavior to the end device with which they are displayed.
+Responsive web design is an old hat.
+Nevertheless, the topic is by no means exhausted: Web pages should automatically adapt their appearance and behavior to the end device with which they’re displayed.
 Sounds simple, but it isn’t!

 Responsive web design is always a compromise that should save time and reduce the possibility of (content) errors (keyword “double data maintenance”).

-The basic question is: what is my default, for which device do I mainly provide content.
-Since the usage of smartphones is ever increasing and already more than 50% of pages are opened on mobile devices, many agencies and web developers are moving on to take the smartphone as standard – i.e. to think Mobile First.
-But it is very difficult to do this consistently on the desktop.
+The basic question is: what’s my default, for which device do I mainly provide content.
+Since the usage of smartphones is ever increasing and already more than 50% of pages are opened on mobile devices, many agencies and web developers are moving on to take the smartphone as standard — to think mobile first.
+But it’s very difficult to do this consistently on the desktop.

-As web developer, for Responsive Design it is important to be meticulous that the layout of the website adapts to the width of the web browser — in simple terms.
-The four columns on the desktop are displayed one below the other on the smartphone.
+As a web developer, for responsive design, it’s important to be meticulous that the layout of the website adapts to the width of the web browser — in simple terms.
+The 4 columns on the desktop are displayed 1 below the other on the smartphone.

-The menu is often displayed as a “sticky” hamburger menu (the three superimposed strokes look like a stylised “hamburger”) and some elements, such as a mouse over, simply do not exist on the touch screens.
+The menu is often displayed as a “sticky” hamburger menu (the 3 superimposed strokes look like a stylized “hamburger”) and some elements, such as a mouse-over, simply don’t exist on the touch screens.

-With all these peculiarities, it is imperative to make sure that the page loads very quickly anyway.
+With all these peculiarities, it’s imperative to make sure that the page loads very quickly anyway.
 Smartphone often still means a slow 3G connection, especially in Germany.

-As an online editor or eCommerce manager, I have to make sure that Responsive Web Design displays the graphics well, even on the narrow screen of smartphones.
+As an online editor or eCommerce manager, you’ll have to make sure that responsive web design displays the graphics well, even on the narrow screen of smartphones.

-Furthermore, the amount of information offered must match the screen size, and the interaction areas (buttons etc.) must be operable on a touch screen (keyword “sausage fingers”).
+Plus, the amount of information offered must match the screen size, and the interaction areas (buttons and so on) must be operable on a touch screen (keyword “sausage fingers”).

-The real challenges of responsive web design are often only discovered in practice, i.e. when the eCommerce page is operated on a real smartphone (and not in the browser preview).
+The real challenges of responsive web design are often only discovered in practice, so when the eCommerce page is operated on a real smartphone (and not in the browser preview).

 The main challenge for online editors is the creation of the content.
 On mobile devices the willingness to read is considerably lower.
-And even with the graphics, a lot of manual work is required despite the responsive design: a banner created for the desktop scaled to the width of a mobile device will not only look out of place, but is usually also no longer readable.
+And even with the graphics, a lot of manual work is required despite the responsive design: a banner created for the desktop scaled to the width of a mobile device won’t only look out of place but is usually no longer readable.

 Own graphics for desktop and smartphone?